danieltikamori/learn-unit-testing-junit-maven-java/README.md

 ### Build a project

-In this example, we will create a Person class and Account class.
+In this example, we will create a cc.tkmr.junit.Person class and cc.tkmr.junit.Account class.

 Create the classes with variables, constructors and methods.